-MSR have redefined the benchmark for lightweight hiking tents with the Hubba Hubba NX.
+MSR has redefined the benchmark for lightweight hiking tents with the Hubba Hubba NX.
 This popular and reliable lightweight shelter that has been redesigned, and now weighs in at a mere 1.54kg and boasts a packed size that will have you searching for a smaller rucksack.

-Two large D-shaped StayDry™ entrances now feature built in rain gutters to direct running water away from the vestibule.
-Adjustable end vents and multiple rainfly configurations optimise ventilation, and include options to completely roll the fly back for a stargazer view on clear nights, or pitch in fast and light configuration with the optional groundsheet.
+Two large D-shaped StayDry™ entrances now feature built-in rain gutters to direct running water away from the vestibule.
+Adjustable end vents and multiple rainfly configurations optimise ventilation and include options to completely roll the fly back for a stargazer view on clear nights, or pitch in fast and light configuration with the optional groundsheet.

 Great tent, two weeks in the Kimberley amongst the spinifex and mosquitos, on the NX footprint for added protection.
 Easy to assemble, lightweight and I used without the fly most nights.
 Plenty of room for pack, shoes etc inside.
 Love this tent.